circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 }' https://circleci.com/api/v2/project/gh/{YOUR_USER_NAME}/hello-world/pipeline
 ```

 This concludes the end-to-end example of using the V2 API.
-Consider reading the [CircleCI API v2 Documentation]({{site.baseurl}}/api/v2/#circleci-api) for an overview of all endpoints currentl available.
+Consider reading the [CircleCI API v2 Documentation]({{site.baseurl}}/api/v2/#circleci-api) for an overview of all endpoints currently available.

 # API Use Cases